mikedairyko/Coding/README.md

 *Exponential Domination/A Linear Programming Method:* Contains SageMath files related to my thesis work.
 For further details, see A linear programming method for exponential domination [https://arxiv.org/abs/1801.06404].

-*Machine Learning* contains Matlab files related to classification.
+*Machine Learning* contains Matlab and Python files related to classification and regression.

 *Spectral Graph Theory* contains SageMath files on projects that I completed within the area of Spectral Graph Theory.